rh-mobb/aro-workshop-content/aro-content/service-mesh/3-mesh-workload-lab.md

 Automatically providing metrics, logs and traces is a major feature of the sidecar.
 In the previous steps we enabled automatuc sidecar injection in **travel-control**.
 The application is still missing visibility from other workloads.

+1. **Click** graph type

+1. **Select** Workload graph

-**Click** graph type and **select** Workload graph/ Next **select** multiple namespaces to identify missing sidecars in the Travel Demo a\Application
+1. Next **select** multiple namespaces to identify missing sidecars in the Travel Demo a\Application

 ![Missing Sidecars](./images/missing-sidecars.png)

-That *control* workload provides good visibility of its traffic, but telemetry is partially enabled, as *travel-portal* and *travel-agency* workloads don't have sidecar proxies.
+The *control* workload provides good visibility of its traffic, but telemetry is partially enabled, as *travel-portal* and *travel-agency* workloads don't have sidecar proxies.

 Enable proxy injection in *travel-portal* and *travel-agency* namespaces